Penn Carey Law - Logo

 holds a joint appointment in Penn’s History Department and is a scholar of U.S. legal history with broad interests in social welfare law, administrative agencies, and the role of rights in the modern American state.
 Also a PIK Professor, Tani leads Penn’s Legal History Consortium, jointly sponsored by Penn Carey Law and Penn’s Graduate History Department, which was formed to promote interdisciplinary research, scholarship, and education in law and history.
 Her current research is about the history of disability law in the late 20th century, and in 2017, her book, States of Dependency: Welfare, Rights, and American Governance, 1935-1972, won the prestigious Cromwell Book Prize from the American Society for Legal History.

-Headshot of an African American man wearing a blue suit and tie
+Headshot of a man wearing a blue suit and tie

 Shaun Ossei-Owusu LPS’08